ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Connection -> Expired<messageContext>
 ~~~

-The Expired Event occurs when a previous Send Action expired before completion;
+The `Expired` event occurs when a previous `Send` action expired before completion;
 i.e. when the Message was not sent before its Lifetime (see {{msg-lifetime}})
 expired.
-This is separate from SendError, as it is an expected behavior for
+This is separate from `SendError`, as it is an expected behavior for
 partially reliable transports.
-The Expired Event contains a reference to the
+The `Expired` event contains a reference to the
 Message Context of the Message to which it applies.

 #### SendError {#send-error}